SatisfiedSushi/T.A.U.I-Train-And-Uber-Integration/README.md

 * Sometimes when you input the name of a location, the map will not display the location.
 This is because the Google Maps API does not recognize the location you entered.
 To fix this, try entering a more specific location, or try entering the address of the location.
+* If you haven't enabled location tracking for the website in your settings, the Get Location button will not work as it uses location data.
+While sometimes the returned location may be off due to a slight margin of error when geocaching a position.
+To counteract this error you can enter the address of your current location.
+* Sometimes the code will send you to a station and make you go from that station to the same station because that is the closest station to your location that will take you near the desired location.
+When experiencing this error only reference the first map which shows an uber, titled "Uber 1".
+Also, when entering using the uber deeplink you should edit your destination to be your desired final destination instead of teh station.
 ### Contributors

 ---